-76. The assurance report shall include the following basic elements: (Ref: Para.
-A134)

-- (a) A title that clearly indicates the report is an independent limited assurance or reasonable assurance report. - (b) The addressee of the assurance report.
+- 76. The assurance report, at a minimum, shall include the following basic elements: (Ref: Para, A134) - (a) A title that clearly indicates the report is an independent assurance report. - (b) An addressee. - (c) An identification or description of the level of assurance, either reasonable or limited, obtained by the assurance practitioner.